FyoAtEPL/DeKalbCemeteries/README.md

 **Date Established** indicates a date that has been given for its establishment/incorporation or the date the land was deeded. **Earliest Burial** indicates the earliest date found on a tombstone.
 Unless otherwise indicated, these dates have been sourced from SHAARD.

 ## Notes on numbers
 **January 23, 2023 -** Currently, the number of graves reflects my count in books at WGC.
 This may not be correct due to human error.
-It also may not reflect the number of actual graves or lots.
+It also may not reflect the number of actual graves or lots, or the number of headstones (e.g., multiple people may share a stone, stones may be missing/damaged etc.).
 I will verify these numbers with sextans before final publication.
+The present counts (as of Jan 2023) are approximations based on my counts.

 ## Maps - Current Ver.
 3.0, November 28, 2022